loighic/loighic.github.io/_pages/macro/pt1/trade.md

 </table>

-Now, we see that the "cost" of producing 1 jacket is much higher for the Italy (4 pants) than it is for Brazil (1.25 pants).
+Now, we see that the cost of producing 1 jacket is much higher for Italy (4 pants) than it is for Brazil (1.25 pants).
 Brazil has a comparative advantage in jacket production.
 Italy, however, has a comparative advantage in pants production.
 It only gives up ¼ jacket for